INDIVIDUAL TAX RETURNS

 At what rate am I going to pay tax?

-The rate at which you pay taxes on crypto depends on whether you are a trader or an investor.
+The tax rate applicable to your crypto income depends on whether you are classified as a trader or an investor:

-- If you are a trader, your profits will be added to your taxable income, and you will be taxed according to your tax bracket.
+- Trader: If you are actively trading crypto, your profits are treated as revenue and will be included in your taxable income.
+You will be taxed according to your personal income tax bracket (up to 45%).

 Can I send crypto from South Africa to another country?